First, we only accept sponsors that either:

 If we answer these questions and feel a service is not only a positive experience, but is capable of being recommended without viewers misled—they may qualify as an affiliate.

 We will not allow our content or recommendations to be influenced by an affiliate plan.
-All our affiliate plans are opt-in, clearly labeled, and generally include non-affiliate standard links alongside them.
+All our affiliate plans are opt-in, clearly labeled, and include non-affiliate standard links alongside them so users are always in control.

-The current list of affiliate links we use can be found at: techlore.tech/affiliations.
+The current list of affiliate links we use can be found here.